stolostron/rhacm-docs/README.md

 # Maintaining and updating

 You can make changes to the content on the website by editing the Markdown files in `__pages_`.
-You can also add new topics, tabs, and cards to the website using Markdown files.
+You can also add new topics, tabs, and cards to the website by using Markdown files.
 GitHub Pages will automatically update the site when changes are detected in the repository.

 ## Add new topic